-If you participated and you need to send the funds you raised to Pink Boots Society, please donate below.
+If you participated in 2014 and you need to send the funds you raised to Pink Boots Society, please donate below.

-If you prefer to snail mail a cheque in US Funds, please make it out to Pink Boots Society and mail to:
+If you prefer to snail mail a check in US Funds, please make it out to Pink Boots Society and mail to:

 Pink Boots Society